 Are you wondering if you have the right skills to become a sonographer?
-Do you want to improve your sonography skills, but are confused about the essential skills and traits required for sonographers?
+Do you want to improve your sonography skills, but are confused about the essential skills needed to be a sonographer?

 This article is all about the top 5 sonography skills you should have, and how to improve yourself in those skill sets.
-Read on to learn more about the essential skills and traits you need to become the best sonographer in the country.
+Read on to learn more about the essential skills needed to be a sonographer in the country.

 How to Become a Sonographer